 On-going development in plant genetics ensures that growers will have access to the most adapted and highest yielding varieties of small grains.
 Growers readily accept new varieties as indicated by purchase and planting records.
+The rapid adoption of new varieties demonstrates the successful plant breeding programs established at MSU.

-Growth in the planting of new varieties demonstrates the success of the breeding programs at MSU.
+The rapid adoption and growth of new varieties demonstrate the successful plant breeding programs established at MSU.